 Zoloft is an anti-depressant and it shows no exception in its interaction with alcohol.
 Zoloft and alcohol, although studied limitedly the side effects of the two individually are enough to prohibit the use of alcohol and Zoloft together.
 Since Alcohol is a depressant, it can reverse the positive effects that Zoloft has on the brain resulting in detrimental consequences hence authorities such as the FDA advised against the concomitant use of Zoloft and Alcohol.

-A UNIQUE METHODa successful and proven concept focusing on underlying causes
+A UNIQUE METHOD TREATING Alcohola successful and proven concept focusing on underlying causes

 Our program consists of treating only one client at a time individually designed to help you with all the problematic aspects of your life.
 All individual treatment sessions will be held at your private residence.more info

 Your program is designed based on your personal needs.
 The team will exchange daily information and adjust the schedule as we go.
-Our therapists will work with you treating the root causes and not just the symptoms.more info
+Our therapists will work with you treating the root causes and not just the symptoms and goes beyong your stay to ensure lasting success.more info

 Our biochemical imbalance can be affected by diet and stressful life events, but it often goes back to genetics and epigenetics.
 We do specific biochemical laboratory testing to determine an individual’s biochemical imbalance.
 Combining the results of the lab tests with anamnestic information and clinical tests, we prescribe an individualized and compounded vitamin, mineral, nutrient protocol to help recover from various disease states.more info

-Our medical experts combine the best from general and alternative medicine to support you individually and providing complementary therapies enabling you to address problem areas and build a healthier lifestyle.more info
+Our experts combine the best from psychological treatment, holistic medicine to support you individually and providing complementary therapies all coordinated from one source working complementing each other integrative.more info

-Using latest cutting-edge technology-based therapies such as Neurofeedback and tDCS, we can track the biological patterns of your body, giving us valuable insight into your health and well-being as well support your brain and body performance and recovery.more info
+Using latest cutting-edge technology-based therapies such as Neurofeedback, tDCS, and SSP, we can track the biological patterns of your body, giving us valuable insight into your health and well-being as well support your brain and body performance and recovery with neuromodulation.more info